Exploring Chicago: Best South Loop Restaurants

 Cafecito

-This straightforward Cuban restaurant offers delicious coffee, lots of Latin American food options, and a comfortable dining room.
-Their popular pressed sandwiches and breakfast options have kept their business thriving for 12 years and pushed them to expand to multiple locations throughout the city!
-The South Loop location is where it all began, and the owners have even implemented a new vegan menu to continue to broaden their customer base.
+This straightforward Cuban restaurant offers delicious coffee, lots of Latin American food, and a comfortable dining room.
+Cafecito’s popular pressed sandwiches and breakfast items keep their business thriving, and they now run multiple locations throughout the city.
+In addition to their regular offerings, the owners implemented a vegan menu to continue to broaden their customer base.

-Favorite meal: Cafecito made the list for its famous Cubano.
-Be sure to try their take on this simple and delicious sandwich— it’ll make your mouth water!
+Cafecito made the list for its famous Cubano.
+Try their take on this simple and delicious sandwich — it’ll make your mouth water.

 Yolk – South Loop